On offer

 Classic Rooms are comfortable en-suite guest rooms, ideal for a peaceful night's sleep.
 Amenities include free Wi-Fi, tea and coffee-making facilities, toiletries (hand wash, shampoo, and shower gel), and a TV.

-Premium Rooms are more spacious en-suite guest rooms.
+Premium Rooms are more spacious en-suite guest rooms*.
 Amenities include free Wi-Fi, tea and coffee-making facilities, toiletries (hand wash, shampoo, body lotion, shower gel), and a 32-inch TV.
-Extras include bathrobes, slippers, and comfortable mattresses.
+Extras include bathrobes, slippers.

-Superior Rooms are even more spacious en-suite guest rooms offering upgraded views of the surrounds.
+Superior Rooms are even more spacious en-suite guest rooms offering upgraded views of the surroundings*.
 Amenities include free Wi-Fi, tea and coffee-making facilities, toiletries (hand wash, shampoo, body lotion, shower gel), and a 32-inch TV.
-Extras include bathrobes, slippers, and comfortable mattresses.
+Extras include bathrobes, slippers.

 We love: Room 12 for its extra space and lovely views across the gardens and Derwentwater.
 Rooms 46, 47, 48, and 49 are first-floor garden rooms, each with their own balcony.